 Prescribing has become more complex over time, especially when dealing with older patients who may have comorbidities.
 This requires following good prescribing practices, including taking into account the patient’s clinical response, lifestyle, and tolerance.

-Dispensing Medications: Can Nurse Practitioners Do It?
+Can Nurse Practitioners Dispense Medications?

 Questions like “Can a nurse practitioner dispense medications?” and “Can a nurse practitioner prescribe medicine?” have complex answers because the law varies across the country.
 Some states do allow nurse practitioners to dispense medications, while others do not.